Life returns to shell-shocked Syrian town

 Prisoners are held for 24 hours until they are charged or released, he said, a contrast to the indefinite incarcerations that many Syrians have complained of during the Assad family’s four-decade rule.

-Rebels say Assad’s forces and their sympathizers resort increasingly to torture and summary executions.
+Rebels say Assad’s forces and their sympathisers resort increasingly to torture and summary executions.

 Opposition-held areas have also seen cases of vigilante justice.